factopolis/factopolis/content/claims/trump-hadnt-heard-of-wikileaks/_index.md

 ---
-title: Trump Hadn't Heard of Wikileaks Before 2016 Campaign
+title: Trump hadn't heard of Wikileaks before 2016 campaign
 summary: He criticized it as early as 2010.
 checks:
   - checker: new-york-times